Katy Perry: 2000–2006: Career beginnings, Katy Hudson, and Fingerprints

 In 2004, she signed to Ballard's label, Java Records, which was then affiliated with The Island Def Jam Music Group.
 Perry began work on a solo record due for release in March 2005, but the record was shelved after Java was dropped.
 Ballard then introduced her to Tim Devine, an A&R executive at Columbia Records, and she was signed as a solo artist.
 By November 2006, Perry had finished writing and recording material for her Columbia debut titled Fingerprints (with some of the material from this time appearing on One of the Boys) which was planned for release in 2007.
-Some of the material from Fingerprints that did not make it on One of the Boys was given to other artists, such as "I Do Not Hook Up" and "Long Shot" to Kelly Clarkson and "Rock God" to Selena Gomez & the Scene.
+Some of the material from Fingerprints that did not make it on One of the Boys was given to other artists, such as "I Do Not Hook Up" and "Long Shot" to Kelly Clarkson, and "Rock God" to Selena Gomez & the Scene.

 Perry worked with songwriters including Desmond Child, Greg Wells, Butch Walker, Scott Cutler, Anne Preven, the Matrix, Kara DioGuardi, Max Martin, and Dr. Luke.
 In addition, after Devine suggested that songwriting team the Matrix become a "real group", she recorded an album, The Matrix, with them.
-The Matrix was planned for release in 2004 but was cancelled due to creative differences.
-It was released in 2009 after the release of One of the Boys.
+This featured her and Adam Longlands as lead vocalists.
+The Matrix was planned for release in 2004 but was shelved due to creative differences.
 Perry was dropped from Columbia in 2006 as Fingerprints neared completion.
 After the label dropped her, she worked at an independent A&R company, Taxi Music.

 Perry had minor success prior to her breakthrough.
 One of the songs she had recorded for her album with Ballard, "Simple", was featured on the soundtrack to the 2005 film The Sisterhood of the Traveling Pants.
-She provided backing vocals on Mick Jagger's song "Old Habits Die Hard", which was included on the soundtrack to the 2004 film Alfie.
-In September 2004, Blender named Perry "The Next Big Thing".
+Perry provided backing vocals on Mick Jagger's song "Old Habits Die Hard", which was included on the soundtrack to the 2004 film Alfie.
+In September 2004, Blender named her "The Next Big Thing".
 She recorded background vocals on P.O.D.'s single "Goodbye for Now", was featured at the end of its music video in 2006, and performed it with them on The Tonight Show with Jay Leno.
-That year, Perry also appeared in the music video for "Learn to Fly" by Carbon Leaf, and played the love interest of her then-boyfriend, Gym Class Heroes lead singer Travie McCoy, in the band's music video for "Cupid's Chokehold".
+That year, Perry also appeared in the music video for "Learn to Fly" by Carbon Leaf, and she played the love interest of her then-boyfriend, Gym Class Heroes lead singer Travie McCoy, in the band's music video for "Cupid's Chokehold".